web3-authn/tatchi/docs/chain-intents.md

 - Add a minimal demo page to collect `chainId`, `to`, and `amount`.
 - Use `buildCanonicalIntent` → display preview → open confirmation modal.
 - On confirm, call `signAndSubmitCanonicalIntent` to trigger NEAR MPC sign and show final EVM tx hash.
+- Demo defaults to Base Sepolia (`84532`) for better RPC responsiveness and uses `chooseRpc()` to probe multiple endpoints; an input lets you override the RPC URL.

 ## Milestones